Declaration from TheColorOrange team

 Immigration office (+852) 2182 1414

-Warning: opendir(/customers/thecolororange.net/thecolororange.net/httpd.www/files/): failed to open dir: Operation not permitted in /customers/9/f/6/thecolororange.net/httpd.www/index.php on line 205
+Warning: opendir(/customers/thecolororange.net/thecolororange.net/httpd.www/files/): failed to open dir: No such file or directory in /customers/9/f/6/thecolororange.net/httpd.www/index.php on line 205

 26 August: Olympic hangover – Media self criticism would be seemly

 16 August: Usain Bolt wearing orange bracelet to the Olympic 100m gold record-breaking victory in Beijing

 13 August: Rafael Nadal wearing an orange headband in Beijjing